Skip to main content

 • Restricted: Only select people and groups can access

-*For more information on creating assistant folders, please refer to the article on creating assistant folders.
+*For more information on creating Assistant folders, please refer to the article on creating assistant folders.

-2. Update folder permissions: To modify the permissions for an assistant folder:
+2. Update folder permissions: To modify the permissions for an Assistant folder:

 • Open folder sharing options: Find the folder you want to modify and click the "..." to open up the options.
 Then, click "Share".